Satisfactory Academic Progress (SAP)

 Appeals

-The following are acceptable reasons for appeal:
+The following are examples of circumstances to be considered for appeal:

 Here is an example of how the policy works: